adysingh5711/kattal.ai/README.md

 ## How It Works

-1. The PDF document is loaded and split into chunks using LangChain's document loaders and text splitters.
+1. PDF and DOCX documents are loaded and split into chunks using LangChain's document loaders and text splitters.
-2. Each chunk is embedded using Ollama's local embedding model (nomic-embed-text) and stored in Pinecone.
+2. Each chunk is embedded using Ollama's local embedding model (`bge-m3:567m`) and stored in Pinecone.
 3. When a user asks a question, the application:
    - Retrieves relevant document chunks from Pinecone based on the question
    - Passes the retrieved context along with the question to the LLM